 Expectation: I’ll learn a new language and be a proud multilingual.
 Apa khabar?

-Reality: I learned a few Malay words, particularly those used when going in shops and restaurants… aaand that’s the extent of my Malay vocabulary.
+Reality: I learned a few Malay words, particularly those used when going in shops and restaurants… Aaand that’s the extent of my Malay vocabulary.
 Come to think of it, even now, sometimes all I do is point here and there.
-I can also count in Malay, from 1 to 7… err, 6.
+I can also count in Malay, from 1 to 7… Well, up to 6 actually.

 I think someday I’ll visit a country and feel some sort of belongingness that I’ll study the language not because I need it, but I really want to.

 Expectation: I will cry myself to sleep for months.

 Reality: I’m proud to say, like a first-grader who made it to the first day of school without crying, that I survived and felt very little of homesickness.
 From reading and watching OFW stories, I thought I would suffer it too.
 Now, I think there’s very little said in the media about how there are also Filipinos who are happy in their new homes abroad.